Alexander Jackson Davis

 - “IT is an object of this work to exhibit at least one illustration in each of the several prominent styles of building, with hints on construction, so that proprietors (their own landscape gardeners) consulting it, may determine upon that most fitting their particular site, as well as bias of mind in association of thought, and account of accommodation.
 We therefore give two subjects upon suburban dwellings: the one more simple and economical than the other, but each exhibiting features characterising the pointed (gothic or picturesque) manner of building.
 The View and plan of Mr. Waddell’s house is sufficiently explanatory without minute description in words.
 It stands upon high ground south of the Croton reservoir, on the west side of the fifth avenue, between 37th and 38th streets overlooking the greater part of N.Y. island,—the view from the prospect tower being very extensive, commanding the bay, Staten Island, Long island, West Chester, and the Jersey shore.
 The grade of the avenue at this site being the natural surface of the ground, has enable the owner to preserve several of the ancient trees, which so much adorn it, rendering it thereby a spot unequalled in a city of so much change as N.Y.
 The park in which it is situated, with its carriage road, lined with stately elms and black walnuts, was formerly the residence of the late Wm.
 Ogden, Esq., who from his lofty seclusion, looked upon the distant city, as a place only to be reached by great exertion, and some travel, little dreaming that the city would come to him.
 The Vth avenue commences at the Washington parade ground and terminates at Harlem river.
 No avenue in the city affords finer sites for building, salubrity of air, or extensive prospect.

 - “Construction.—The Great tower, is 10 ft in diameter, containing a spiral stair way, leading to a prospect room at the summit.
 The closet turret is 4ft.
 The S. gable presents corbelled turrets, with a finial on top.
 Below is a semi octagon bay window, glazed on 3 sides, with stained glass.
 The oval window of 2nd story, like all windows of this name, is corbelled in the under part, and it projects a semi-hexagon from the wall.
 An oriel window may be circular or polygonal.
 The projection on the left, flanked by square turrets, is part of a picture gallery.
 Beyond this is a green house, and gardener’s cottage.
 On the right is seen the verge board gable of the coach house, and beyond is part of the great distributing reservoir of the croton.
 The material for such a building may be brick, laid open, or hollow in the walls, and stuccoed in imitation of marble or other stone.
 The cornice may be of wood, painted to match.
 Most of the trimmings, such as battlements copings, window hoods, water table and steps, are of sand stone.
 The roof is covered with slate.”
+Back up to HIstory

 - “Practical Architecture.